lakelaogai/lakelaogai.github.io/resume.md

 _Remote - Oct 2022 - Present_

-Developing Kubernetes container storage modules, React user interfaces and RESTful API servers to create a cohesive SaaS platform for Dell “Power” series storage.
+Leveraging Kubernetes Container Storage Interfaces to develop Container Storage Modules for Dell storage, React user interfaces and RESTful API services to create a cohesive SaaS platform for Dell “Power” series storage.

+*   Developing internationalized web user interfaces with React.
+*   Identifying inefficient and error-prone processes and improving them using automation.
+*   Writing techincal documentation to accompany process improvments to support and expedite internal and external team member onboarding.
 *   Developed scalable Golang applications using agile methodologies for timely project delivery.
-*   Enhanced REST API functionality and performance by identifying and resolving complex technical issues.
+*   REST API functionality
 *   Maintained and expanded the functionality of Kubernetes CSI drivers for proprietary storage platforms.
 *   Managed Kubernetes deployments and Typescript development for